oscar-system/GenericDecMats/README.md

 - There is also a [GAP 4](https://www.gap-system.org/) interface, read `init.g` into a GAP session in order to provide functions for loading, displaying, and testing the matrices.

-The interfaces to Gapjm.jl and Oscar.jl are mutually exclusive, because of the different matrix and polynomial types that shall be supported.
-In order to use GenericDecMats.jl together with one of these packages, this package must be loaded in advance.
+The interfaces to Gapjm.jl and Oscar.jl can be used in the same Julia session.

 The data (in the `data` subdirectory) have been provided by [Gunter Malle](https://www.mathematik.uni-kl.de/~malle/de/index.html).